Mechanical Comprehension Test – A Helpful Study Guide

 - Your ability to use those concepts and principles to make deductions and inferences

-- What does this concept tell us?
-(How can we use it?
-What decisions should we make?
+- What does this concept tell you?
+(How can you use it?
+What decisions should you make?

 - There will only be one correct answer.

 The vast majority of mechanical comprehension tests are now computer-based.
-But unlike most other areas of aptitude testing, mechanical comprehension tests are sometimes still taken with a good ol’ fashioned pen and paper.
+But like some other tests, mechanical comprehension tests are sometimes still taken with a pen and paper.

-Sometimes.
-The type of mechanical comprehension test you sit can depend on the industry of your role, but most tests assess common principles so they tend to remain fairly consistent.
+Sometimes, the type of mechanical comprehension test you take depends on the industry, your job position and level.
+But most tests like the Wiesen Mechanical Aptitude Test assess common principles, so they tend to remain fairly consistent.

 Yes, absolutely.
 These abilities are not innate; you can significantly boost your chances of success through preparation and study.

-The best way to improve is to repeatedly take practice tests.
-This improves both your competence and confidence, it’s a big multiplier.
+The best way to improve is to repeatedly take mechanical comprehension practice tests.
+This improves both your competence and confidence, which will help you succeed.